-The Board remains extremely strong in the quality and breadth of its membership and continually renews itself on account of its 8 year maximum term of office, striving for the right skills, gender and age mix at all times.
-It has presided over a sustained period of growth, success and rising quality and faces the numerous sectoral, political, curriculum and financial challenges ahead with a very high degree of confidence.
+The Board remains extremely strong in the quality and breadth of its membership and continually renews itself on account of its 4 + 4 year maximum 8 year term of office.
+We are fortunate to have a good gender and age balance on the Board although, in common with many Boards, there is work to do on diversity other than gender.
+It has presided over a sustained period of growth, success and rising quality and faces ever increasing sectoral, political, curriculum and financial challenges ahead with a very high degree of confidence.
+I am grateful to the governors, leadership team, staff, supporters and, above all, the learners of the College in delivering another successful year's working.